Preparing to Go

 - Letter from Ask Adelaide to verify your full time enrolment during the time you will be overseas

 - PDF copy of your Faculty Approval questionnaire from GLAS (Press Print and then save as PDF)

 - Host acceptance from the overseas institution/provider or your study tour acceptance email.

 It is recommended that you scan all of the documents above and provide them to Centrelink in one PDF document.

 As per the Department of Human Services Austudy While Travelling Overseas website, you must remain enrolled with your Australian educational institution to continue receiving payment while studying or working outside Australia for the duration of your approved overseas course.
 You should note that enrolment at Adelaide in Semester 1 and 2 does not mean that you are enrolled at the University of Adelaide in periods outside of this and that if your program is occurring outside of semester dates, you are not considered enrolled.
 Enrolment for a specific period needs to be reflected on your University of Adelaide transcript.

-Please note: Global Learning has no affiliation with Centrelink and are unable to advise on Centrelink matters.
+Please note: Study Overseas has no affiliation with Centrelink and are unable to advise on Centrelink matters.
 Students may also seek advice regarding student payments from Student Care.
 Whilst Student Care can provide information they are not authorised to confirm your study arrangements to Centrelink.

-Before departing for exchange, students are required to attend a pre-departure session that will be held by the Global Learning Office.
-This is your opportunity to ask detailed questions of Global Learning staff, meet other students going on exchange, and gain a clearer understanding of what you need to do to be fully prepared for your exchange.
+Before departing for exchange, students are required to attend a pre-departure session that will be held by Study Overseas.
+This is your opportunity to ask detailed questions of Study Overseas staff, meet other students going on exchange, and gain a clearer understanding of what you need to do to be fully prepared for your exchange.